The-Frontier/FrontierObsidian/content/FIC/FIC Stanton Mining Doctrine.md

 Mining and logistics crews are advised to use dedicated Discord channels for effective team coordination without disrupting other crews.

-- **Command Channel (369.369)** - Captains and Team Leaders for each crew should connect to this channel to coordinate operations.
+- **Command Channel (369.369)** - Captains and Team Leaders for each crew should connect to this channel to coordinate operations, this frequency is The Frontier's public "Allies" frequency.
+If an internal Frequency is required for Frontier Command operations, Frontier members can go to channel: `Frontier-Main`

 ### Regolith.Rocks
 [Regolith.Rocks](https://regolith.rocks/) is a fan-made site used to record mining and salvaging sessions.
 Joining an active mining session in Regolith is a requirement for participating in any Frontier Event.
 A small video showing our uses for Regolith is shown [[Regolith.Rocks|Here]]